Tokyu 2020 series: 2020 series

 Details of the 2020 series were officially announced on 17 March 2017.
 Three ten-car sets (30 vehicles) are scheduled to be delivered during fiscal 2017, entering service in spring 2018, with further sets introduced over the following years.
 The first trainset, 2121, was delivered from the J-TREC factory in Yokohama in late November 2017, and shown off to the media on 30 November 2017.
 The second trainset, 2122, was delivered from the J-TREC factory in Niitsu, Niigata, in February 2018.

 The first sets entered service on 28 March 2018.

 Interior

 Passenger accommodation consists of high-back longitudinal seats.
 In addition to passenger information screens placed above the doorways and car ends, LCD screens are also located above the seats.
 Security cameras are installed in the cars.

+To reduce dwell times, sets 2130 onward have six fewer seats in cars 4, 5, and 8.

 Formation

 The trains are formed as follows, with five motored ("M") cars and five non-powered trailer ("T") cars, and car 1 at the Shibuya end.